 Hi!
-My name is Jen, and I’m The Chaos Boss.
+My name is Jen and I’m The Chaos Boss.
 Before kids, I was a high school visual art teacher who was constantly told, “Wow, you’re surprisingly Type-A for your occupation.”

 I have always been an organized person.
 But being organized doesn’t mean that my house is void of stuff.
 There is PLENTY of stuff in my house.
 As a mom of two young children, stuff is imminent.
 The culture of stuff has always intrigued me though: the buying of it, collecting of it, need for it, and storing of it were just some of the things I pondered about.
 It collects fast and furiously like dust on furniture.
-However, there is a way to enjoy the stuff you (and your kids) have and not be completely overrun with it.
+However, there is a way to enjoy the stuff you (and the rest of your family) have and not be completely overrun with it.

 Over the years, I’ve developed successful methods for organizing stuff in different situations.
 As a teacher, my room was labeled for easy access to tools and materials, and was always clean to maintain a healthy working environment.
 As a wife, I developed systems for organizing our daily necessities as well as longer-term storage solutions.
 And now, as a mother, I’ve modified or innovated previous ways of organizing and containing stuff to adapt to our ever-evolving family needs.

 Organization is a dynamic concept because we as people are always changing.
 And that’s why I’m glad you’re here.
 I strive as a professional organizer to provide inspiration, creativity, motivation, and expertise to help you become the boss of your own chaos.

 Service areas include: Boston and suburbs, North Shore, South Shore, Central Mass, and MetroWest areas.
 To schedule a FREE consultation, please visit the contact page or call (978) 212-9004.